 the Executable Books Project - open source tools that facilitate publishing computational narratives using the Jupyter ecosystem.

 For an idea of the kinds of projects that I work on, check out my GitHub page

 Scientific Research and Open Scholarship

-I’ve been involved with several projects in academic / scientific research.
-These mostly focus around “meta” issues in open source communities, open standards and practices in scientific fields, and computational neuroscience.
+I’ve also been involved with several projects across other fields in academic / scientific research, especially “meta” issues in open source communities and open standards and practices in scientific fields.

 Here’s some more “official” CV-style info, if that’s what you’re looking for.

 This is an experiment in hosting my personal website and blog via Sphinx extensions instead of using Jekyll.
 It uses the pydata sphinx theme along with ablog for blogging, and the myst-parser and myst-nb packages for writing posts in Markdown and Jupyter Notebooks.

 Below is a (somewhat experimental) rough timeline of what I’ve been up to over the past several years.

 2i2c is a non-profit organization that makes interactive computing environments more accessible to the research and education community.
 It supports the delpoyment of open infrastructure for this community, and also supports the open source communities underneath this infrastructure.

 After finishing graduate school I began a Post-Doc with Fernando Perez, focusing my work around applying and developing the Jupyter ecosystem to support workflows in research and education.
 Here are a few of the main things I did during this time: